QuantumKitHub/PEPSKit.jl/docs/src/index.md

 @show E # -0.6625...
 ```

-For a more in-depth explanation of this simple example, check the Examples or consult the Manual pages.
+For a more in-depth explanation of this simple example, check the [Optimizing the 2D Heisenberg model](@ref examples_heisenberg) tutorial or consult the Manual pages.

 ## Table of contents